CSSSR/jquery.csssr.validation/README.md

 ### Quickstart

+Let's begin with a simple registration form with four fields: **username**, **email**, **password** and **password confirmation**.

-To initialize the plugin, simply add the `data-validate` attribute to your form. *Keep in mind that you *should not* add the `novalidate` attribute.
-It will be added automatically once the plugin is initialized.*
+1. To initialize the plugin, add the `data-validate` attribute to your form.
+2. Add the `required` attribute to the fields you want to be checked for empty values.
+3. Set the type of the email field to `email`.

-Add the `required` attribute the fields you want to be checked for empty values, and set the css class which will be added to the field when the value is empty using the `data-invalid-class` attribute.
+4. Using the `data-invalid-class` attribute, define the CSS class which will be added to the field when its value is empty.
+5. Link the password & password confirmation fields with the `data-equal-to` attribute:

 ```html
 <form